szczepq/azure-kubernetes/README.md

 ### So lets get started

-It will be much simplier to have the same codebase so open your PowerShell and clone my repository.
+It will be much simplier to have the same codebase so open your PowerShell and clone [my repository](https://github.com/szczepanbh/shkube).

-CLONE

 We can find here the simplest possible asp.net core application which should display a `Message` from `appsettings.json` and your `machine name`.
 If you have installed .NET Core Runtime you can build